-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Introduction

 SARS-COVID-19 outbreak was first reported in the city of Wuhan, China, in December, 2019 and initially treated as pneumonia of unknown etiology.1 Afterwards, Center for Disease Control (CDC) present in China, analyzed the respiratory samples of the patient and declared that the pneumonia is caused by a novel corona virus and they named it as Novel Coronavirus Pneumonia (NCP).2 Later on the International Committee on Taxonomy of virus named it as Severe Acute Respiratory Syndrome Coronavirus-2.3 World Health Organization (WHO) named it as COVID-19 on 11th February, 2020 and declared it as pandemic.4